What Was the MESSENGER Spacecraft and Its Mission to Planet Mercury?

 - -Traveled 8.7 billion miles (Timmer, Dunn, Moskowitz, Emspak 31)

 Post-Flight Science, or How the Legacy of MESSENGER Continued On

 But despair not, for just because the probe is gone does not mean that the science based off the data it collected is.
 Just a week post-crash, scientists found evidence for a much stronger dynamo effect in Mercury’s past.
-Data collected from an altitude of 15-85 kilometers above the surface showed magnetic fluxes corresponding with magnetized rock (JHU/APL 07 May 2015, U of British Columbia).
+Data collected from an altitude of 15-85 kilometers above the surface showed magnetic fluxes corresponding with magnetized rock.
+Also recorded was the strength of magnetic fields in that region, with the greatest coming in at 1% that of Earths but interestingly the magnetic poles don't line up with the geographical ones.
+They are off by as much as 20% of Mercury's radius, leading to the Northern hemisphere having nearly 3 times the magnetic field as that of the Southern (JHU/APL 07 May 2015, U of British Columbia, Emspak 32).

 American Geophysical Union.
 “Mercury’s Movements Give Scientists Peek Inside the Planet.”
 Astronomy.com.
 Kalmbach Publishing Co., 10 Sept.
 2015.
 Web.
 03 Apr.
 2016.